Hacked505/mycleaner/README.md

     2. pkg install python
     3. pip install mycleaner
     4. mycleaner --help
+    5. To access the file storage: termux-setup-storage cd ~/storage

+    Files are destroyed even without root access and sudo.
     Read more about how to use the utility.
 ---
 Description: